TobiasRoth/BDAEcology/README.md

-# BDAEcol
+# Bayesian Data Analysis in Ecology Using Linear Models with R, BUGS, and Stan

-Bayesian Data Analysis in Ecology Using Linear Models with R, BUGS, and Stan
+xxx